AaltoAsia/O-MI/AgentDeveloperGuide.md

     }
 ```

-In run method we generate new value and push it to path every ten seconds.
+In the `run` method we generate a new value and push it to the `path` every ten seconds.
 ```java
     public void run(){
         try{